top of page

 ENSO-neutral conditions are present.*

-Equatorial sea surface temperatures (SSTs) are near-to-below-average in the central and eastern Pacific Ocean.
+Equatorial sea surface temperatures (SSTs) are mostly near average in the central and eastern Pacific Ocean.

-La Niña is favored to emerge in September-November (60% chance) and is expected to persist through January-March 2025
+La Niña is most likely to emerge in October-December 2024 (57% chance) and is expected to persist through January-March 2025.*

 2. Current Conditions - Expert Analysis by GWO - Updated 01 November 2024